ImpactDevelopment/ImpactIssues/README.md

 ## Credit

    Impact is developed by [ZeroMemes] and [LeafHacker].
-It is built on top of [ClientAPI].
-   It supports Baritone which is developed by [leijurv]
+It is built on top of [ClientAPI] and supports Baritone which is developed by [leijurv]

 ### Impact Discord Staff and Members